iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/consume/consumeProtectedData.md

 ::: tip

-For this `app` parameter you can use the following iExec TEE dApp:
+For this `app` parameter you can use the following iExec TEE app:

 ```
 0xF248000F0E99e9203FdBE509019f008F9c169705